Panyawut Cher Tonanon

 prof_pic.jpg

-I completed my undergraduate degree magna cum laude in Chemistry from KAIST, where I specialised in inorganic and organic synthesis.
+I completed my PhD at Division of Chemistry and Biological Chemistry, School of Chemistry, Chemical Engineering, and Biotechnology, NTU under Associate Professor Richard D. Webster, working on developing electrochemical methods to address environmental challenges.
+I was supported by Singapore International Graduate Award (SINGA), under the Singapore Agency of Science, Technology, and Research (A*STAR).
+My undergraduate degree was magna cum laude in Chemistry from KAIST, where I specialised in inorganic and organic synthesis.
 During my undergraduate study, I had also spent time at few research labs and a research exchange at CBC, NTU under the supervision of Associate Professor Soo Han Sen. I also worked as a research intern at Thailand National Metal and Materials Technology Center (MTEC) (2018/19).

 Outside research, I was involved in various student leadership activity.
 As a previous president of NTU Graduate Students’ Association (NTUGSA), and a previous emeritus director, I strived to foster an inclusive and supportive environment for fellow graduate students.